Elected staff member of RMIT Council

 Term Concludes 1.8.22

 Prior to her role in academia, Tricia was employed by the Parliament of Victoria as Executive Officer and consultant to the Economic Development Committee of Victoria.
 She was the executive officer for the Parliamentary Inquiry into the Building Industry and was consultant to the Minister during the Security of Payments Public Hearings.
 She has worked in the Australian construction industry and held positions on the Industry Skills Council and construction industry associations for many years.
-Tricia was also employed for a number of years as an advisor to the Federal Minister for Industrial Relations.
+Tricia was also employed as an advisor to the Federal Minister for Industrial Relations.

 Acknowledgement of country